official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 this is a winning concept”.
 Greater clarity would be needed “before any UK option could be recommended”.

-1 Minute Rycroft to Manning, 23 July 2002, ‘Iraq: Prime Minister’s Meeting, 23 July’.
+[^1]: Minute Rycroft to Manning, 23 July 2002, ‘Iraq: Prime Minister’s Meeting, 23 July’.
-2 Letter Rycroft to McDonald, 23 July 2002, ‘Iraq Prime Minister’s Meeting, 23 July: Follow Up’.
+[^2]: Letter Rycroft to McDonald, 23 July 2002, ‘Iraq Prime Minister’s Meeting, 23 July: Follow Up’.
-3 Letter Watkins to Rycroft, 26 July 2002, ‘Iraq’.
+[^3]: Letter Watkins to Rycroft, 26 July 2002, ‘Iraq’.

 94

-The Report of the Iraq Inquiry12.
-The MOD stated that it was “clear that the US plan of attack from the South” did not “need British land forces”:
+12. The MOD stated that it was “clear that the US plan of attack from the South” did not “need British land forces”:

 “… in the time available there is very little scope for the preparation and integration